Bug #2562

 I've already made my position very clear; I consider cyclic CAs broken, merging all certificates into one file is expected to work - whether this needs unique Issuer: fields or whether other ways of identifying a certificate are used depends on openssl and the CA. Similar openssl could support cycles in such merged files.

-Updated by rk over 10 years ago
+Updated by rk almost 11 years ago

 Cyclic CAs certainly shouldn't appear in a certificate-chain of a single certificate.